wui-hong/tp/docs/DeveloperGuide.md

 ---

-**Use case 2: Listing all expenses of a particular person**

-Preconditions: Person exists in the contact list.
+**Use Case: UC2 - Adding a New Person**

 **MSS**

-1. User requests to view all contacts in the contact list.
+1. User requests to add a new person.
-2. Spend n Split shows a list of contacts.
+2. Spend n Split informs the user that the new person has been added.
-3. User enters the command to view the expense list of a person.
-4. Spend n Split shows the list of expenses with that person.
+3. Spend n Split shows the updated contact list.

 Use case ends.

 Extensions:
-* 3a.
-If the person does not exist in the contact list, Spend n Split throws an error.
+* 1a.
+Spend n Split detects that the person already exists in the contact list.
-  * 3a1.
-Spend n Split informs the user that the person does not exist in the contact list.
+  * 1a1.
+Spend n Split informs the user that the person already exists in the contact list.
+  * 1a2.
+Use case resumes at step 1.
+* 1b.
+Spend n Split detects an error in the entered data for the new person.
+  * 1b1.
+Spend n Split informs the user that the data entered is invalid.
-  * 3a2.
-Use case resumes at step 2.
+  * 1b2.
+Use case resumes at step 1.

 ---

-**Use case 3: Add a new Expense**

-Preconditions: Person exists in the contact list.
+**Use Case: UC3 - Editing a Person**

 **MSS**

-1. User requests to view all contacts in the contact list.
+1. User requests to edit a person.
-2. Spend n Split shows a list of contacts.
-3. User enters the command to add a new expense.
-4. Spend n Split informs the user that the new expense has been added.
+2. Spend n Split informs the user that the person has been edited.
-5. Spend n Split shows the updated expense list with that person.
+3. Spend n Split shows the updated contact list.

 Use case ends.

 Extensions:
-* 3a.
-If the person does not exist in the contact list, Spend n Split throws an error.
+* 1a.
+Spend n Split detects that the person does not exist in the contact list.
-  * 3a1.
+  * 1a1.
 Spend n Split informs the user that the person does not exist in the contact list.
-  * 3a2.
-Use case resumes at step 2.
+  * 1a2.
+Use case resumes at step 1.

-* 3b.
-If the user enters an invalid command without required flags, Spend n Split throws an error.
+* 1b.
+Spend n Split detects an error in the entered data for the person.
-  * 3b1.
-Spend n Split informs the user that the command is invalid, and shows the user what required flags are missing.
+  * 1b1.
+Spend n Split informs the user that the data entered is invalid.
-  * 3b2.
-Use case resumes at step 2.
+  * 1b2.
+Use case resumes at step 1.

 ---

-**Use case 4: Edit an Expense**

-Preconditions: Expense exists in the expense list of the person.
+**Use Case: UC4 - Deleting a Person**

 **MSS**

-1. User requests to view the expense list of a person.
+1. User requests to delete a person.
-3. Spend n Split shows a list of expenses.
-4. User enters the command to edit an expense.
-5. Spend n Split informs the user that the expense has been edited.
+2. Spend n Split informs the user that the person has been deleted.
-6. Spend n Split shows the updated expense list with that person.
+3. Spend n Split shows the updated contact list.

 Use case ends.

 Extensions:
-* 4a.
-If the expense does not exist in the expense list, Spend n Split throws an error.
-  * 4a1.
-Spend n Split informs the user that the expense does not exist in the expense list.
+* 1a.
+Spend n Split detects that the person does not exist in the contact list.
-  * 4a2.
-Use case resumes at step 2.

-* 4b.
-If the user enters an invalid command without required flags, Spend n Split throws an error.
-  * 4b1.
-Spend n Split informs the user that the command is invalid, and shows the user what required flags are missing.
+  * 1a1.
+Spend n Split informs the user that the person does not exist in the contact list.
-  * 4b2.
-Use case resumes at step 2.
+  * 1a2.
+Use case resumes at step 1.

 ---

-**Use case 5: Create Group Expense**

-Preconditions: Persons exist in the contact list.
+**Use Case: UC5 - Finding a Person**

 **MSS**

-1. User requests to view all contacts in the contact list.
+1. User requests to find a person.
-2. Spend n Split shows a list of contacts.
-3. User enters the command to create a group expense.
-4. Spend n Split informs the user that the group expense has been created.
-5. Spend n Split shows the expense list for that group of persons.
+2. Spend n Split shows the list of persons that match the search query.

 Use case ends.

+**Use Case: UC# - Clear All Persons**

+TODO: Internal note: let's remove / amend this feature, this command is too powerful and destructive.

+---

+**Use Case: UC6 - Listing all Expenses with a Person**

+Preconditions: Person exists in the contact list.

+**MSS**

+1. User requests to view the expense list of a person.
+2. Spend n Split shows the list of expenses with that person.

+Use case ends.

 Extensions:
-* 3a.
-If the person(s) does not exist in the contact list, Spend n Split throws an error.
+* 1a.
+Person does not exist in the contact list.
-  * 3a1.
+  * 1a1.
 Spend n Split informs the user that the person does not exist in the contact list.
-  * 3a2.
-Use case resumes at step 2.

-* 3b.
-If the user enters an invalid command without required flags, Spend n Split throws an error.
-  * 3b1.
-Spend n Split informs the user that the command is invalid, and shows the user what required flags are missing.
-  * 3b2.
-Use case resumes at step 2.
+  * 1a2.
+Use case resumes at step 1.

 ---

-**Use case 6: Settle expenses with a person**
+**Use Case: UC7 - Add a New Expense**

 Preconditions: Person exists in the contact list.

 **MSS**

-1. User requests to view all contacts in the contact list.
+1. User requests to add a new expense.
-2. Spend n Split shows a list of contacts.
-3. User enters the command to settle expenses with a person.
-4. Spend n Split informs the user that the expenses have been settled.
+2. Spend n Split informs the user that the new expense has been added.
-5. Spend n Split shows the list of contacts.
+3. Spend n Split shows the updated expense list with that person.

 Use case ends.

 Extensions:
-* 3a.
-If the person does not exist in the contact list, Spend n Split throws an error.
+* 1a.
+Person does not exist in the contact list.
-  * 3a1.
+  * 1a1.
 Spend n Split informs the user that the person does not exist in the contact list.
+  * 1a2.
+Use case resumes at step 1.

+* 1b.
+Spend n Split detects an error in the request for the new person.
+  * 1b1.
+Spend n Split informs the user that the request is invalid.
-  * 3a2.
-Use case resumes at step 2.
+  * 1b2.
+Use case resumes at step 1.

 ---

-**Use case 7: Delete an Expense**
+**Use Case: UC8 - Edit an Expense**

 Preconditions: Expense exists in the expense list of the person.